-Diplomatic relations between the Federal Republic of Germany and the Republic of Honduras were established on 20 January 1960.
-Relations are traditionally friendly, and Germany is held in high regard in Honduras.
+Relations between Germany and Honduras are traditionally friendly, and Germany is held in high regard in Honduras.
 The emergency relief and reconstruction assistance provided by the Federal Government and private German donors in the aftermath of Hurricane Mitch in 1998 and Germany’s ongoing bilateral, regional and multilateral development cooperation are greatly appreciated by Honduras.
 German institutions in Honduras include development cooperation implementing organisations (GIZ and KfW), the German-Honduran Chamber of Commerce, several German political foundations, two German cultural centres and various NGOs.